 The depth and intensity of Charles Heidsieck champagnes age in the cellars thirty meters underground?
 The two, champagne and cellar are inextricably linked.
 The cellar imprints unparalleled depth and elegance to the wines, the hallmark of the house’s champagnes.

-Due to the typical flavor profile of the Champagne blend mostly dominated by Chardonnay, champagnes are on the citrussy side, and their drier characteristics pair it well with seafood and other lighter foods.
+Because the typical flavor profile of the Champagne blend is mostly dominated by Chardonnay, Champagnes are on the citrussy side, and their drier characteristics pair it well with seafood and other lighter foods.

 Its lightness makes champagne the perfect starter wine and is recommended to drink before eating any darker meats or drinking reds.